 Destination weddings are becoming more popular and many couples are choosing to break traditions and tie the knot away from home.
+But for some couple’s it can be hard to decide whether having a destination wedding is right for you, so I’ve tried to list some of the pros and cons of a destination wedding.

 You can pick a location and venue that matches your personalities and style.
-If you live for your yearly skiing holiday, maybe a ski wedding in the alps is the perfect destination.
+If you live for your yearly skiing holiday, maybe a ski wedding in the Alps is the perfect destination.

 You can have a totally unique wedding.
 Most weddings run with the same schedule; church or registry office, dinner and disco, often in locations that at least one guest has been to before.
 Having a destination wedding means that you can embrace the uniqueness of your location and do whatever you like, perhaps embracing some of the local customs.